gttrcr/the_grandmaster_idea/README.md

 ascii string (value+32) -> |   Q   |[SPACE]|   }   |   0   |
 ```
 Hence the information: white pawn A4->A5 and black knight G6->E5 is stored inside the string 'Q }0'.

+## Results
+Several GB of data are available relating to simulations and tests carried out on millions of games
+* Duration: each row represents the number of moves per game (1 for white, 2 for black, 3 for white next move, 4 for black next move, ...). https://mega.nz/folder/Ofgy2DSY#QToVcF2i09a-s8eMzzkndA
+* History: history of all the moves for each game. https://mega.nz/folder/nfYVlKzR#rEgiPNBkVk5UxyZfWUkq0g